 Making Ice Cream without a Machine

-But if you can’t bring yourself to buy another appliance know that it is possible to make ice cream without a machine.
-The technique is simple, but it does take more hands-on time than the machine would.
+If you’re going to be making a lot of ice cream you may want to invest in an ice cream maker.
+But if you can’t bring yourself to buy another appliance, it is possible to make ice cream without a machine.
+Both techniques are simple, but it does take more hands-on time than the machine would.